vite-cloud/vite/docs/deploying-your-first-service.md

 As you're using the OSS version of Vite, we'll assume that you have a running container registry with an image of your app already.
 If not, we're working on some guides to help you get started.
 In the meantime, you can check [vite.cloud](https://vite.cloud) that manages all of that for you (including creating dockerfiles).

 ---

 A service represents your application, at the core, it's a name and an image on a registry with some configuration options.
-Let's create a service called `my-app` with the image `my-app:latest` and the following configuration:
+Let's create a service called `my_nginx` with the image `nginx:1.15.8` for the domain `example.com`.
+That would result in the following:
 ```yaml
 services:
   my_nginx: